kraniasorestis/crunchy/README.md

 # crunchy
-A python script that takes a simple wordlist as input and outputs thousands of possible passwords based on the input wordlist.
+A python script that takes a simple wordlist as input and produces a dictionary with thousands of possible passwords based on the input wordlist.

-For the script to work you have to provide a file named exactly "input.txt" in the same directory where you'll run the script.
+For the script to work you have to provide a file named "input.txt" in the same directory where you'll run the script.

 The "input.txt" should contain a list of names from whatever you think your target is interested in.
 For instance if the taret likes LotR you could ask something like ChatGPT to give you a list of characters and location names from the world of LotR which should follow a wordlist formating (one item per line):

-Frodo Baggins
+Frodo Baggins \n
 Gandalf
 Aragorn
 Legolas